plusplusjiajia/directory-kerby/README.md

 ### How to play with the standalone KDC
  [Kerby KDC](kerby-dist/README.md)

-### SimpleKdcServer
-A simplified Kdc server.
-It can be imported by other project to work as a kdc server.

 #### Kerby Lib Projects
 - kerby-asn1.
 A model driven ASN-1 encoding and decoding framework